• Skip to primary navigation

 And because of the location, it would be in the living room.
 This also helps with being able to carry it.

-We did end up drilling holes into the sections so I can drop the cords under the platform.
+We did end up drilling holes into the sections so I could drop the cords under the platform.
 We did that after I did a mock setup in the basement of my Christmas snow village.

 How To Setup A Christmas Village